petitlegume/UnityTAS/README.md

 1. Create a tasconfig.json in your persistent data folder
 2. Enter your configuration and intructions
+3. Make sure your gamepads are disconnected before launching the scene with the TAS editor
-3. Use the on-screen UI for the hotkeys
+4. Use the on-screen UI for the hotkeys

 **Hotkeys**